Winnti Scenario: Biotech R&D Espionage

 Discussion Questions:

-- How does confirmed 3-month exfiltration change your merger data room posture?
+- How does the confirmed exfiltration scope change your stakeholder communication posture?

 Conditional Branches:

-- If the team overstates certainty in scope: Later scope revisions undermine credibility with regulators and the acquisition counterparty.
+- If the team overstates certainty in scope: Later scope revisions undermine credibility with regulators and stakeholders.

 IM Notes: